Parkwalk KI EIS Hero

 Our view

-Parkwalk’s links to the UK’s leading universities and large institutional investors, such as parent company IP Group plc, set it apart from many other EIS funds.
-These could provide investee companies with access to the pools of liquidity needed to commercialise their intellectual property, and potentially provide EIS investors with an additional route to exit although this is not guaranteed.
+Parkwalk’s links to the UK’s leading universities and large institutional investors, such as parent company IP Group Plc., set it apart from many other EIS funds.
+These could provide companies with access to the pools of liquidity needed to commercialise their intellectual property and potentially provide EIS investors with an additional route to exit, although this is not guaranteed.

 Compared with the Parkwalk Opportunities EIS Fund, the EIS KI Fund provides investors with greater clarity on the timing of income tax relief, a single tax certificate, and greater diversification (it targets a minimum of 10 investee companies, compared to eight in the Opportunities EIS fund).